SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ## A matter of style: typical argument names

 Built-in functions have character-based and typed argument definitions.
-They are also used to describe arguments in this manual for all procedures:
+They are also used to describe arguments in this manual.

 | Code | Type                                    |
 |------|-----------------------------------------|